 - on probation for a prior DUI conviction.3

-Further, as long as a person is at least 21 and not on DUI probation, refusal to take a PAS test may not be admitted at trial as evidence of guilt.4
+Further, your refusal to take a PAS test may not be admitted at trial as evidence of guilt (as long as you are at least 21 and not on DUI probation).4

-Note though that if a driver does agree to a PAS test, the test results can be used to help convict him of a DUI.5
+Note that if you agree to a PAS test, the test results can be used at trial to help convict you of drunk driving.5

-There are basically two potential consequences for refusing a breath test in California and violating the implied consent law.
+In California, there are basically two potential consequences for violating the implied consent law by refusing a breath test.
 These are:

-- a driver will lose his driver’s license for some period of time after refusing the test, and
+- you will lose your driver’s license for some period of time after refusing the test, and

-- he will face enhanced penalties in addition to the standard California DUI penalties.
+- you will face enhanced penalties in addition to the standard California DUI penalties.

-The law used to apply to both breath and blood tests in California.
-But in 2016, the Supreme Court of the United States issued a decision called Birchfield v.
-North Dakota.
-The case said that it is unconstitutional for a state to make it a crime to refuse a blood test without a lawful warrant.
+California’s implied consent law used to apply to both breath and blood tests in California.
+Then in 2016, the U.S. Supreme Court case Birchfield v.
+North Dakota said it is unconstitutional for a state to make it a crime to refuse a blood test without a lawful warrant.

-The Birchfield case dealt with states that make it a separate crime to refuse a DUI blood test after an arrest.
-California, in contrast, just imposes additional penalties on DUI defendants for chemical test refusals.
-So, it remains for courts to decide if this is also unconstitutional-and thus if California’s “implied consent” law cannot be applied to blood tests.
+The Birchfield case dealt with states that make it a separate crime to refuse a blood test after an arrest.
+California, in contrast, just imposes additional penalties for refusing blood tests.

-There are three conditions in which police can require a person to take a blood test.
+There are three conditions in which California police can require you to take a blood test following a DUI arrest.
 These are when there is:

 - a warrant for the test,

-Police officers can require a person to submit to a blood test when they have a valid warrant for it.
+Police officers can require you to submit to a blood test when they have a valid warrant for it.

 A warrant is issued by a judge and provides the legal authorization for, in this context, a chemical test.

-California police officers may use a forcible draw of a person’s blood for a DUI chemical test when
+California police officers may use a forcible draw of your blood for a chemical test when

 - they suspect a felony DUI, and